RGomes98/PokeAPI/README.md

 # React - PokeAPI

-This is a React App that fetches data from PokeAPI.
+This is a React App that fetches and display data from PokeAPI.

 ## Table of contents